JonathanCass/todo/README.md

 If the completed filter is active when the clear completed button is clicked the display automatically shows active items with no filter selected, likely solution - unknown at this time.

-The check box status ie checkd unchecked is all over the place.
+The check box status (checked unchecked) is all over the place.
 Not sure how to fix that either.

 If the list item inputted is unusually long it results in a poor result, likely solution - re find how to get the scroll working.